FusionAuth/fusionauth-site/site/jobs/support-engineer.md

 Your responsibilities will include:

 * Initial response and triage for our various support channels.
-* Identity and correct gaps or typos in our technical documentation.
+* Identify and correct gaps or typos in our technical documentation.
 * Work closely with the rest of the engineering team to identify how to best serve our customers

 ## Opportunities